 (Note: This is the second segment in a three part series.
 The first segment traced the confrontation between the executive and judicial branches of the US federal government to the powerful forces of conservatism to maintain and preserve the status quo.)

-But as provocative as it sounds, this confrontation is hardly new in the annals of US History...
+But as provocative as it sounds, this confrontation between the three branches of government is hardly new in the annals of US History...

 As early as 1801, following the administrations of Washington and Adams, President Thomas Jefferson lamented the increasing shadow of federal power.
 The earliest champion of limited government astutely reasoned that its concentration within the defeated opposition party had merely been “retired” to the judiciary as a stronghold.
 “There the remains of Federalism are to be preserved and fed from the treasury and from that battery all the works of Republicanism are to be beaten down and erased.”
 His experience had merely demonstrated the prostration of the judiciary before partisan purposes.